Vxtzq/VL-RL/README.md

+# VL_RL: Vision-Language agents for Reinforcement Learning environments.
-# A framework that turns any RL env into a LLM playable world
+VL_RL is a framework that turns any RL env into a LLM playable world.
 **DEMO:** Qwen 3.6 35B-A3B plays `SuperMarioBros-v0`

 ![Demo](demo_run.gif)